-You’ve identified that global IoT SIM cards with a self-service console and developer tools (APIs, Integrations, Docs) is the right wireless technology to track your fleet, assets and containers, or smart meters.
+You’ve identified that global IoT SIM cards with a self-service console and developer tools (APIs, Integrations, Docs) are the right wireless technology to track your fleet, assets, containers, or smart meters.
 But, when you start digging into the cellular connectivity world, it’s easy to get lost in the plethora of codes, identity numbers, acronyms, and what each is used for.
 For instance, what is an ICCID number?
 This is likely to be one of the first ID numbers you encounter on your journey.

-In this article, we demystify and explain the codes, numbers and acronyms for you so you can focus on making your IoT project a success.
+In this article, we demystify and explain the codes, numbers, and acronyms for you so you can focus on making your IoT project a success.

 It’s worth pointing out that all these cellular identifiers are necessary: think of all the moving parts that need to work in sync to get the taxi to your front door at the right time, or for you to deliver a real-time, accurate report of valuable assets as they move across the planet.

 The humble SIM (Subscriber Identity Module) card does a lot of heavy lifting as the quarterback of all this activity.
 Each SIM card contains the identification code for the various entities it will need to engage with: